mrbech/SPPP/report/01_solutions.md

 single-queue multi-threaded Quicksort in Question 5.

-The *benchmarkMultiQueueMultiThread* method simply creates the list of *SimpleQueues* and calls the benchmarking method with threadcount from $1...8$ and prints the result to the console in a table like format.
+The *benchmarkMultiQueueMultiThread* method simply creates the list of *SimpleQueues* and calls the benchmarking method with thread count from 1 to 8 and prints the result to the console in a table like format.

 ```java